The biggest weight loss mistake is treating every workout like a punishment session.

 - You want a repeatable plan, not random high-intensity days.

 For a home-only starting point, read Beginner Fat Loss Workout Plan (No Equipment).
+If you want a structured week-by-week program rather than a planner framework, see our workout plan for weight loss.

 Why overtraining risk is higher during fat loss